How I Work

 - Focuses on moving towards positive growth in your internal and external worlds

-- Explores your family-of-origin to discover patterns, beliefs, expectations that may be blocking positive growth
+- Explores your family-of-origin to discover patterns, beliefs, expectations that block positive growth

-I encourage you to do your homework which helps set in motion new ways of being and doing.
+Homework is encouraged to set in motion new ways of being and doing.
 With commitment and consistent practice, change occurs.
 Old patterns disappear and new, healthier patterns take hold.

 Judith Barnard, MSW, RSW